gethinode/docs/content/en/docs/latest/configuration/layout.md

 layout: docs
 ---

+> [!IMPORTANT]
+> The page rendering is being revised.
+The documentation on this page is still to be updated.
+Visit this [GitHub issue](https://github.com/gethinode/hinode/issues/1430#issuecomment-2988697852) for more information.

 Hinode uses Bootstrap's {{< link bs_grid >}}grid system{{< /link >}} and {{< link bs_breakpoints >}}breakpoints{{< /link >}} to create a responsive layout across devices or viewport sizes.
 All pages follow the same base layout, which includes headers and footers.
 The next paragraphs explain the layout styles in more detail.

 ## Base layout